servantboy/The-Revelation-Riddle/chapters/014_The_Seven_Seals.md

 CHAPTER 13 — THE SEVEN SEALS

-THE SEVEN SEALS — THE PROMISES OF GOD (Revised & Strengthened — Final Version) This chapter views the seven seals of Revelation not as random calamities, but as the covenant framework behind God’s dealings with the world.
+THE SEVEN SEALS — THE PROMISES OF GOD
+This chapter views the seven seals of Revelation not as random calamities, but as the covenant framework behind God’s dealings with the world.
 In this interpretation, the seals themselves are not the judgments; they are the promises, forces, and structures God has already set in place, which are then brought into the open before the day of His wrath fully unfolds.

 1. A SEAL — MEANING IN SCRIPTURE
 Across the Bible, seals signify:
     •   Promise / Covenant
 	•	Identity
 	•	Ownership
 	•	Inheritance